Bucaramanga: Natural and Historic Attractions

 Other attractions are the San Gil Ragonessi ecological park, spa blue well, the Grotto Hill, Cerro de La Cruz and adventure sports like rafting, mountain climbing, mountain biking and motocross, among others.

 Sports

 Indersantander and Inderbu are the entities responsible for the management and development of local sport in Santander.

 Football

 Bucaramanga has the Estadio Alfonso López, with a current capacity of 28,000.
-This stadium is the home of the local football teams Atlético Bucaramanga and Real Santander.
+This stadium is the home of the local football team Atlético Bucaramanga and was home of Real Santander from 2009 to 2013.

 Other sports

 The Coliseo Bicentenario, built in 2011.

 The Coliseo Bicentenario, built for the 2011 AMF Futsal World Championships held in Colombia, has a capacity of 8,000 spectators.
 It is currently the home stadium of the Búcaros Santander basketball team.

 Another sports complex in the city is the Edmundo Luna Santos Coliseum, located in the Ciudadela Real de Minas area.

 Bucaramanga has twice hosted the National Games in 1941 and 1996.
 The city also hosted the Pan American Cycling Championships in the year 2000.

 Bucaramanga was one of the cities that hosted the 2016 FIFA Futsal World Cup.